stoand/quins/README.md

 * `./dev.sh`
 * Open `http://localhost:5000`

+## To Run Frontend Tests

+Same as above, except: `./dev.sh test-frontend` and do not open browser

 ## What are "Quins"?

 `Quins`, or quintuplets, are tuples with five items in a list that together form a database